upenn-embedded/final-project-website-submission-f25-t23-f25-cjk/README.md

   - Hardware Simplification: As can be seen in the evolving block diagrams, many changes were made to underlying hardware, typically simplifiying systems into fewer devices.
 This was an important lesso in researching the state of the art, as attempts to build the audio system from scratch was far more expensive and less effective than an off-the-shelf board from Adafruit.
 - What could have been done differently?
   - Team Communication and Meeting was very sparse, resulting in submission products coming together last-minute.
 This reality of team members' schedules was managed but did impact the team's ability to source and respond to feedback from course staff and one another.
-  - Timeline Management showed itself materially in the final rugged fidelity of the final prototype, as discussed in the following section.
+  - We could have began our final hardware assembly in our desired form factor earlier.
+Timeline Management showed itself materially in the final rugged fidelity of the final prototype, as discussed in the following section.
 - Did you encounter obstacles that you didn’t anticipate?
   - Ordering:
     - Mis-communication with Account Manager caused some planned early orders to not be placed.